Skip to main content

 • A low resistance indicates a short circuit, which needs to be rectified.

-8. The ion gauge must be removed following all vacuum handling procedures, and the short must be cleared by carefully adjusting the filament.
+12. The ion gauge must be removed following all vacuum handling procedures, and the short must be cleared by carefully adjusting the filament with a small screwdriver or tweezer.

 • NOTE: Never touch the ion gauge filament with bare hands.
 The filament is thorium-coated and mildly radioactive.